 You can use a string of lights at the tip of a hanging watering can to resemble flowing water or push them into old cola bottles.
 Kids love to get involved with this kind of project.

-20. Christmas Garden Lighting
+20. Spread Festive Cheer With Christmas Lighting

 Christmas lights are a subjective business.
 Some people love flashing reindeer, but if you’re more traditional, a brightly lit fence line is a great alternative.